FD30/FD60 - Ironmongery Suitability & Installation Guide

 - The top/bottom of the closer to be positioned at least 150mm from any hinges

 Bolts are not necessary for Forza FD30 or FD60 Double doors.
-However the extra restraint provided by flush bolts, in association with latches, does, however, have a beneficial effect on leaf size envelopes.
+However, the extra restraint provided by bolts does have a beneficial effect.

 Unless Specific fire test evidence is available, all bolts shall be steel.
 The following limitations and protection apply;

-- Maximum size of flush bolt is 450mm long x 20mm wide and 19mm deep;
+- Maximum size of flush bolt is 457mm long x 20mm wide and 19mm deep;

 - The head of the leaf and/or frame should contain a minimum (5mm FD30, 10mm FD60) width of intumescent material local to the bolt/keep plate;